kyy-michelle/kyy-michelle.github.io/static/markdown/blog.md

 | [/dev](https://github.com/kyymichelle/kyymichelle.github.io/tree/dev) | Site Vue/Nuxt codebase |
 | [/dev-deploy](https://github.com/kyymichelle/kyymichelle.github.io/tree/dev-deploy) | Branch to merge site generated from /dev into /master |

+\
+So deploying changes would be something like this: update /dev, generate static site, change branch to /dev-deploy, overwrite branch with content of dist folder, commit and finally merge into master.